After doing this

 thanks bros.
 That was actually my main issue with chicken breast.
 It's too damn dry.
 Gonna try brining from now on

 Get a thermometer, too.
-Brining helps but chicken is still easy as fuck to overcook.
+Brining helps but chicken is still easy as frick to overcook.

 It only has a small window where it goes from "possible salmonella" to "sahara desert".
 You can never really eyeball that moment, so most people tend to overcook it.
 Most guides online say 165F for chicken, but I personally only cook it up to 150F, tastes best and juiciest then.